-&lt;sup>5 Committee on World Food Security (CFS).
+5 Committee on World Food Security (CFS).
 2014.
 Principles for Responsible Investment in Agriculture and Food Systems (CFS-RAI Principles), para.
 1.

-&lt;sup>6 FAO.
+FAO.
 2012.
 Voluntary Guidelines on the Responsible Governance of Tenure of Land, Fisheries and Forests in the Context of National Food Security (VGGT), para.
 12.4.

-&lt;sup>8 The term "large" is not an absolute one, and what may qualify as a "large-scale" land investment depends, inter alia, on the relevant State within which the investment is made and the context of that investment.
+The term "large" is not an absolute one, and what may qualify as a "large-scale" land investment depends, inter alia, on the relevant State within which the investment is made and the context of that investment.

-investors to collaborate with small-scale rural producers.
-Each model presents different advantages and disadvantages, and varying suitability to diverse crops, ecologies and socio-political contexts, and fairness ultimately depends on the specific terms of collaboration.
+competing land claims and visions of development.
+This is partly because, in many situations, ALICs have been negotiated or implemented in a way which fails to effectively recognise local tenure systems, engage with all holders of tenure rights, or properly balance different policy goals (e.g. promoting food security and gender equality; safeguarding the rights of legitimate tenure right holders; protecting the environment; and stimulating economic growth).
+There is a plethora of other business models, along with a range of contractual configurations, that enable investors to collaborate with small-scale rural producers.
+Each model presents different advantages and disadvantages, and varying suitability to diverse crops, ecologies and socio-political contexts, therefore fairness ultimately depends on the specific terms of collaboration.
 Careful consideration of the most appropriate approach and terms is essential to ensure both responsible investment and business viability.

 Intro.
 6. Where agricultural land investments do occur, properly thought through contracts - and the legal frameworks in which they operate - can help address some of the challenges.
 For example, prospective or contracting parties can contemplate and as needed, incorporate provisions into the contract to enhance the likelihood that anticipated benefits are realised and that negative impacts are avoided or mitigated.
 They can also structure the contracting process in ways that enable respect for legitimate tenure rights and maximise opportunities for public participation in decision making.
 Bearing this in mind, actions in preparation for and during all phases of an investment contract are critical to generating a positive outcome.
 Voluntary international instruments provide clear parameters of responsible business conduct, and these have direct implications for the way ALICs are developed and formulated.
-However, there is limited guidance on how to operationalise these instruments in investment contracts and contracts and contracting processes.
+However, there is limited guidance on how to operationalise these instruments in investment contracts and contracting processes.

 Intro.
-7. In response to this context, the International Institute for the Unification of Private Law (UNIDROIT), the Food and Agriculture Organization of the United Nations (FAO) and the International Fund for Agricultural Development (IFAD) have decided to continue their collaboration in the field of private law and agricultural development, which began with the elaboration and adoption of a Legal Guide on Contract Farming in 2015, to jointly develop a second legal guide - the UNIDROIT/FAO/IFAD Legal Guide on Agricultural Land Investment Contract (the ALIC Guide).
+7. In response to this context, the International Institute for the Unification of Private Law (UNIDROIT), the Food and Agriculture Organization of the United Nations (FAO) and the International Fund for Agricultural Development (IFAD) have decided to continue their collaboration in the field of private law and agricultural development, which began with the elaboration and adoption of a Legal Guide on Contract Farming in 2015,9 to jointly develop a second legal guide - the UNIDROIT/FAO/IFAD Legal Guide on Agricultural Land Investment Contract (the ALIC Guide).